HugoDataAnalyst/poGORealDataAnalysis/README.md

 Add script + crontab to delete temporary files;

-Edit combine1sttry to remove delimiter filter in dataframes?;
+Edit combine1sttry to remove delimiter filter in dataframes?; ✔

 Test optimization queries;✔

 edit queryscript.py sql code to optimize it or not;✔

 Test queryscript.py

+Verify table values positioning and Pokémon %
+Correct SQL 'percentage query' and re-think the important of some metrics

 Edit this README accordingly;